GaragePixel/Public-drafts-in-Mx2/proj.md

 	Print ParseParams( "encode ob1 ~qfile1.svg~q mytext.txt -o=~qc:/out/~q ob3 -a=bl ob4" )
 End

 #Rem monkeydoc ParseParams
 @author [iDkP from GaragePixel](https://github.com/GaragePixel)
-@version 0.2
+@version 0.1
-@since 2025-06-12
+@since 2025-06-13

-Parses a command-line parameter string for a CLI base64 utility and returns a map of parameters, options, and file/data/url items in a normalized, ordered form.
+Parses a command-line parameter string for a CLI base64 utility and returns a map of parameters, options, file/data/url items, and html embedding intent in a normalized, ordered form.

 ---

 @Parameters

 - `params:String`
-	Command-line string containing file paths, output path, and options.
+	Command-line string containing file paths, output path, options, and html embedding intent.
-	- File paths can be quoted with ~q (Monkey2/Wonkey safe), or unquoted.
+	- File paths can be quoted  or unquoted.
 	- Output path must use `-o=`, `-output=`, `--o=`, or `--output=` and be quoted or unquoted.
 	- Options must use recognized flags or forms; see below.